schenkfab/adk-demos/README.md

 # ADK Walkthrough

-This project contains a series of examples demonstrating how to use the Gemini Agent Development Kit (ADK).
+This project contains a series of examples demonstrating how to use the Google Agent Development Kit (ADK).
 Each folder contains a different agent configuration, showcasing a specific feature of the ADK.

 ## Agents